plsve/lootfilter-pd2/README.md

-# PD2 'Immersive' lootfilter based on Kryszard's filter (Season 10)
+# Roadrunner's "Immersive" lootfilter for PD2 based on Kryszard's filter (Season 10)

 ## Features
 The community favorite [Kryszard's filter](https://github.com/Kryszard-POD/Kryszard-s-PD2-Loot-Filter/tree/main) is really nice but it displays a lot of information that I personally would rather hide in order to have a cleaner UI.
 So I removed most of the added Notes in item descriptions, condensed the eth/sup/staffmod/etc tags into small handles, removed all rainbow colors and restyled rare item nameplates to have more vanilla look but still feel important and exciting.